Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 3

 Sakura isn't a particularly active child, and he tends to be wary of new situations and people.
 Although he doesn't cry, he dislikes dealing with novel situations.
 According to Thomas and Chess, he would be classified as

-B. a difficult child.
+B. an easy child.

-C. an easy child.
+C. a slow child.

-D. a slow-to-warm-up child.
+D. a difficult child.

 Question #7